 De-icing agents and/or salt are stored under cover to minimize exposure to stormwater.
 Additional controls include practicing good housekeeping and following application rates consistent with manufacturer recommendations.
-For the purpose of reducing potential impacts to stormwater quality, the Snow Removal Procedure, PCD-106, has been revised to include deicing agent best management practices with emphasis on:
+For the purpose of reducing potential impacts to stormwater quality, the Stormwater Program and Facilities have collaborated on de-icing BMPs that emphasis the following:

-- Application (even, targeted, and in quantities consistent with manufacturer specifications); - Personnel training; - Mechanical spreader equipment operations (proper maintenance and calibration to ensure even distribution); - Storage conditions (indoors or under a waterproof structure, and elevated above the ground surface) and proper labeling; and - Periodic removal and proper disposal of residual from roads using street sweeping equipment.
+- Application (even, targeted, and in quantities consistent with manufacturer specifications) - Personnel training - Mechanical spreader equipment - Operations (proper maintenance and calibration to ensure even distribution) - Storage conditions (indoors or under a waterproof structure, and elevated above the ground surface) and proper labeling - Periodic removal and proper disposal of residual from roads using street sweeping equipment